end2endzone/bin2cpp/README.md

 The main features of the project are:

-* Easily converts small files as C++ source code for embedding into a C++ executable.
+* Easily converts small files to C or C++ source code for embedding into an executable.
 * Access content with a unique function call for each embedded file.
 * Supports multiple embedded files at once.
 * Keep the directory structure when embedding directories.